Mdsomratakbor/JavaScript-Interview-Question/Question.md

 ### 12. What is a prompt box?

 `A prompt box is a box which allows the user to enter input by providing a text box.
 Label and box will be provided to enter the text or number.`

+### 13. What is 'this' keyword in JavaScript?

+`'This' keyword refers to the object from where it was called.`